open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-first-steps.md

 Follow the instructions on the [GitHub and Markdown page](vi-github-and-markdown.md).
 Make sure that you've linked to your github.io and your personal .md page on the [Gitter chat](https://gitter.im/open-learning-exchange/chat) (https://YourUserName.github.io and https://raw.githack.com/YourUserName/YourUserName.github.io/YourBranchName/#!pages/vi/profiles/YourUserName.md).

-**NOTE**: Raw.githack link above is case sensitive to your username.
+**NOTE**: The username in the above raw.githack link must be written in lowercase letters.

 * Once you complete the Step 3 you will have:
     * 1 Pull request made